How to Pass Large Arrays Without Blocking the UI

 Pre-deployment checklist:

-• Wrap transfers in try/catch blocks for DataCloneError handling.
+• Wrap transfer calls in try/catch blocks to handle DataCloneError on already-neutered buffers.

-• Implement fallback to structured clone for legacy environments.
+• Implement fallback to structured clone for legacy environments that lack ArrayBuffer transfer support (rare; primarily IE11).

-• Monitor performance.memory deltas in staging to confirm zero-copy behavior.
+• Monitor heap deltas in staging to confirm zero-copy behavior: heap should not spike proportionally to payload size during transfer.

 Production readiness requires strict error boundaries and fallback routing.
-Detached buffer access will throw silently or return empty views.
+Detached buffer access on the main thread will return 0 from typed array reads or throw TypeError in some operations.
 Validate memory handoffs before scaling to high-frequency data streams.